-12. Northern Contracting, Inc. v.
+8. Northern Contracting, Inc. v.
 Illinois, 2005 WL 2230195 (N.D.
-Ill., 2005), affirmed, 473 F.3d 715 (7th Cir.
+III.
+Sept.
+8, 2005), aff'd 473 F.3d 715 (7th Cir.
 2007)

 This decision is the district court's order that was affirmed by the Seventh Circuit Court of Appeals.
 This decision is instructive in that it is one of the recent cases to address the validity of the Federal DBE Program and local and state governments' implementation of the program as recipients of federal funds.
 The case also is instructive in that the court set forth a detailed analysis of race-, ethnicity-, and gender-neutral measures as well as evidentiary data required to satisfy constitutional scrutiny.